veentzy/Study_Case_Data_Analytics_RevoU/README.md

-### The results of the data analytics mini course documentation case studies at RevoU
+### Data analytics case study documentation at RevoU mini course

 The details can be checked in the respective folders in this repository